chaos-polymtl/lethe/doc/source/parameters/cfd/analytical_solution.rst

     end
    end

-* The ``enable`` parameter sets if the problem has an analytical solution and enables the calculation of the analytical solution and the :math:`L^2` norm of the error.
+* The ``enable`` parameter is set to true if the problem has an analytical solution.
+This enables the calculation of the analytical solution and the :math:`L^2` norm of the error.

 The :math:`L^2` norm of the error is calculated as